Building Futures Board of Directors

-A teacher in the St. Louis Public Schools for fifteen years, she is currently teaching second grade at Shaw School, St. Louis Public Schools.
+A teacher in the St. Louis Public Schools for fifteen years.
+She is currently teaching second grade at Shaw School, St. Louis Public Schools.
 Angela is a recipient of the “Pettus Award” for teaching excellence.
 She is a passionate advocate for the present and future of our youth.

 Susan Pruchnicki, FAIA

 Susan is a principal at Bond Architects in St. Louis, Missouri.
 Bond Architects focuses on educational, municipal and commercial projects throughout the St. Louis metro region.
 Susan’s specialty is creating environments that contribute dramatically to a facility’s functionality, working atmosphere and historical accuracy.
 She offers a track record of consistently on-time, on-budget projects that exceed client expectations.
 Sue also co-chairs the Fundraising Committee.

 Jay Reeves, AIA, LEED BD+C

-Jay brings a rich experience to Building Futures as an architect, a designer, a maker, a teacher, and a builder.
+Past Board Vice President, brings a rich experience to Building Futures as an architect, a designer, a maker, a teacher, and a builder.
 He is a long time St Louis City resident and is a practicing architect at SPACE Architects + Designers + Builders.
-Jay began his architectural training at Drury University.
-While there, he received a Bachelor of Architecture, Minors in Art History and Global studies, and began his own Design+Build business.
-Since then, he has lived and practiced in Maine, Guatemala, and St. Louis earning multiple local and national design awards for his design work, collaboration with the trades, and design-build installations.
-Jay’s daughters Sophia and Maya both attend Building Futures.
+Jay received a Bachelor of Architecture at Drury University.
+While there, he began his own Design+Build business.
+He has lived and practiced in Maine, Guatemala, and St. Louis where has earned multiple local and national design awards for his design work, collaboration with the trades, and design build installations.
 During our Saturday sessions, you can find Jay sharing his love for teaching and making with Building Futures students, often introducing new projects to the curriculum.
 Jay also chairs the Long Range Planning Committee